n-alonso/practice_codecademy-challenges-easy/README.md

 All files in this repository are practice tasks proposed in the afore mentioned Career Path from CodeAcademy

 List of tasks:
- 1. Rock, paper, scissors game in Vanilla JavaScript.
+ 1. Rock, paper, scissors game in _Vanilla JavaScript_.